aleator/abortplugin/README.md

 This GHC plugin allows compilation to abort with an error if any non-whitelisted extension, or import is used.

+This is meant to be used on a Haskell course where student answers go through an automatic inspection before grading.
+The aim of the plugin is to stop the most obvious cheating attempts, such as passing easy recursion exercises by just import `Data.List`.

 # Usage

 This is a ghc plugin.
 The general pattern of usage is to